Evian-Zhang/hex-serde-util/README.md

 # hex-serde-util

-This crate provides a convenient approach to serializing/deserializing hex numbers.
+This crate provides a convenient approach to serializing/deserializing hex numbers with hex string of several formats.

 ## Examples